joelbonnie/joelbonnie/README.md

 ## hii i'm joel aka joelexia online ʕ •ᴥ•ʔ

-I love learning about new ML concepts, making fun projects and I usually get sidetracked ricing my Arch Linux (btw) setup.
+Chronic learner and chill guy who's way too into Arch Linux (btw).

-I currently work as a Data Science Intern at MineSense and TA CPSC213 (Intro to Systems) at UBC.
+I currently work as a **Genomics Machine Learning Researcher** at the **Agency for Science, Technology and Research (A*STAR)** in Singapore.

+My past experiences include:
+- Data Science Co-op at MineSense
+- CPSC213 (Intro to Systems) TA at UBC (for 4 Terms so far!)
+- BOLT UBC Software Engineering

 To look through my experiences and skills hop on by www.joelb.co (and have a really fun time using a shell to go through my work!) or email me at **joelbcasp [at] gmail [dot] com**.

 Have a look at my projects below!! (✿◠‿◠)

+#### Important Facts:
+- My favourite boba flavour is Brown Sugar Pearl Milk Tea.
+- My favourite hotpot broth is tomoto (max spice).

 ### ML + DSCI Tech Stack: